zapabob/ROCm/docs/conceptual/cmake-packages.rst

 ==================

 ROCm components providing a C/C++ interface support consumption via any C/C++ toolchain that CMake knows how to drive.
-ROCm also supports CMake's HIP language features, allowing users to program using the HIP single-source programming model.
+ROCm also supports the CMake HIP language features, allowing users to program using the HIP single-source programming model.
 When a program (or translation-unit) uses the HIP API without compiling any GPU device code, HIP can be treated in CMake as a simple C/C++